-All intragroup assets and liabilities, equity, income, expenses and cash flows relating to transactions between the members of the Group are eliminated on consolidation, with the exception of foreign currency gains and losses on intragroup monetary items denominated in a foreign currency of at least
+All intragroup assets and liabilities, equity, income, expenses and cash flows relating to transactions between the members of the Group are eliminated on consolidation, with the exception of foreign currency gains and losses on intragroup monetary items denominated in a foreign currency of at least one of the parties.

 NCI in subsidiary are identified separately from the Group's equity therein.
-Those interests of noncontrolling shareholders that are present ownership interests entitling their holders to a proportionate share of net assets upon liquidation may initially be measured at fair value or at the NCI's proportionate share of the fair value of the acquiree's identifiable net assets.
+Those interests of non-controlling shareholders that are present ownership interests entitling their holders to a proportionate share of net assets upon liquidation may initially be measured at fair value or at the NCI's proportionate share of the fair value of the acquiree's identifiable net assets.
 The choice of measurement is made on an acquisition-by-acquisition basis.
 Other NCI are initially measured at fair value.
-Subsequent to acquisition, the carrying amount of NCI is the amount of those interests at changes in the Group's interests in subsidiaries that do not result in a loss of control are accounted for as equity transactions.
+Subsequent to acquisition, the carrying amount of NCI is the amount of those interests at initial recognition plus the NCI's share of subsequent changes in equity.

+Changes in the Group's interests in subsidiaries that do not result in a loss of control are accounted for as equity transactions.
 The carrying amount of the Group's interests and the NCI are adjusted to reflect the changes in their relative interests in the subsidiaries.
 Any difference between the amount by which the NCI are adjusted and the fair value of the consideration paid or received is recognised directly in equity and attributed to the owners of the Bank.